Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

-Some places are not obvious at first glance.
+Some places do not reveal themselves at first glance.
 Murnau am Staffelsee is one such place.
 Between Staffelsee, the foothills of the Alps and Murnauer Moos lies a market that combines art history, nature and the Bavarian way of life in a special way - provided you know where to look.

-Murnau is considered the capital of the Blue Land, the landscape that is inseparable from the Blue Rider (Der Blaue Reiter) .
+Murnau is considered the heart of the Blue Land, a landscape inseparably linked to the expressionist artists of Der Blaue Reiter (The Blue Rider) .
 Ever since my school days, I have been fascinated by this group of expressionist artists, whose traces can still be found in Murnau and its surroundings today.

 In the following interview, Jac-Peter talks about „his“ Murnau: about well-known places and quiet corners, about the special landscape of the Murnauer Moos, about art, history and personal perspectives.
 A conversation for anyone who wants to understand Murnau better - and who wants to look beyond the obvious.